 Customer satisfaction depends highly on how you deal with their calls, and on-call customer satisfaction can be ensured through ‘End Call Survey’.
 Now, let’s take a dive into the details of ‘end call survey’.

 The End call survey, also known as ECS, is a survey used by businesses to take customer feedback after the customer has finished talking to your customer support agent.
 It is typically used to determine whether your customer is satisfied with his/her/their on-call experience.

 Technically speaking, an end-call survey is an audio-input based survey that is normally used in call centers.
 The voice prompts to provide the survey questions and the customer enters their response by the telephone keypad and/or by speaking their answers.

 End call surveys or After-Call Surveys are always made after customers’ consent and do not force them to be on the call unnecessarily.

 So, let’s now understand the implementation of After-Call Surveys.

-The process of end call survey begins after once customers answer queries and the agent disconnects the call.
+The process of end call survey begins once customers answer queries and the agent disconnects the call.

 Let’s take a look at the detailed step by step process of an After-Call Survey.

 It goes without saying that this is the first step.
 An end-call survey cannot be done until a customer has called on your business contact number and communicated over call with your customer support executive.

 This call can be regarding a general enquiry, filing a customer complaint, demanding the status of any ongoing support ticket, renewal of customer’s service or any other requirement based on your business type.
 Your customer support executive gives a resolution of whatever query the customer puts forward.

 After your support executive gives a complete resolution to your customer, the executive asks the customer if they would like to participate in quick feedback regarding resolution of their queries.
-Following the question, customers are given an option to opt-in or opt-out.
+Following the question, customers are given the option to opt in or opt-out.
 For example, press 1 to opt-in and press 0 to opt out.